krasimir/actml/README.md

 run(<Foo />); // bar
 ```

-You'll probably wonder why using ActML and instead writing `Foo()` we do `<Foo />`?
-The answer is same reason we you do `<Component />` instead of `React.createElement(Component, null)`.
+You'll probably wonder why using ActML and instead of writing `Foo()` we use `<Foo />`?
+The answer is same reason why we write `<Component />` instead of `React.createElement(Component, null)`.
 We are declarative instead of imperative.
-It's much better to say what we want to happen instead of how it happens.
+It's better to say what we want to happen instead of how it happens.
 Being declarative means having more options for composition.
+The declarative code is easier to read and extend.

 Also when we write `<Foo />` we are not executing our function `Foo`.
 We are just saying that this function _should be_ executed at this place.
 We create a descriptor of that call which is passed to ActML runtime.
 This abstraction creates a layer where we can do bunch of things.
-We can for example process async operations behind the scenes or we can build a map of your application functions.
+We can for example process async operations behind the scenes or we can build a map the application's logic.
+We can deffer things or enhance them with additional arguments.

 ### Children